Flexible Printed Circuits

 Flexible printed circuits were originally designed as a replacement for traditional wire harnesses.
-From early applications during World War II to the present, growth and proliferation for flex circuits and flexible printed circuit boards continues exponentially.
-A flexible circuit in its purest form is a vast array of conductors bonded to a thin dielectric film.
+Today's trends including IoT, connectivity, mobility, wearables, miniaturization and more are driving rapid growth in the need for and use of flexible printed circuits across most every industry.
+A flexible circuit in its purest form is a vast array of conductors sandwiched between layers of very thin dielectric film.

-From simple applications to the most complex, the versatility of flex circuits and flexible printed circuit boards is unmatched.
-Our motto is, “We Go Where Others Will Not…”
+From simple applications to the most complex, the versatility of flexible printed circuit boards are unmatched.

 Flexible Circuit Technologies, a premier global supplier in design and production of

 Flexible Circuits, Rigid Flex, Flexible Heaters, Flat Flex Cables, Membrane Switches, Plastic Moldings, Assemblies, Product Module Builds to Complete Product Box Builds